Basic Python care

 Why Feed Them Live Animals

 Reticulated pythons depend on their senses when it comes to their food.
 This is what they called Jacobson’s sense which is located near their pits or at the side of their mouth.
-Mike said his retics really needed to be fed live animals, they tried to serve them frozen meat but they did not even smell it.
+Mike said his reticulated pythons really need to be fed live animals, they tried to serve them frozen meat but they did not get near to it.

 Python owners like him just maintained the pythons’ instinct to ear raw and live animals; and since there are very few python owners here in the Philippines, no pet shops dared to sell frozen meats meant for snakes.